 Jones: You've been captain of the Black Pearl for thirteen years.
 That was our agreement.
 Sparrow: Technically I was only captain for two years before I was viciously mutinied upon.
 Jones: Then you were a poor captain, but a captain nonetheless.
 Or have you not introduced yourself all these years as "Captain Jack Sparrow"?

 Will: We're going to steal that ship?
 Jack Sparrow:Commandeer.
 We're going to commandeer that ship; nautical term.

 beat "There should be a Captain in there somewhere."

-When another pirate mentions Jack Sparrow (sans "Captain") in front of Will and Elizabeth, they both spontaneously blurt out "Captain".
+When Cutler Beckett mentions Jack Sparrow (sans "Captain") in front of Will and Elizabeth, they both spontaneously blurt out "Captain".

 Another one worth mentioning is Mr. Mercer's introductory line, "Evening, Guv'nor."
 A common British colloquialism, when uttered with snarky, stoic pride, that masks a Slasher Smile, is made even more ironic at the fact that he just caught Governor Swann attempting to flee Port Royal in the middle of the night.

 An early one from the first film: Elizabeth's "You may tell the captain that I am disinclined to acquiesce to his request."

 Bootstrap's grungy knife as well.
 It seems an odd gift, but Bootstrap gives it to Will as if he knows he will need it and may never see him again.
 Will assumes he needs it to stab the heart.
 Ironic in hindsight.

 Will is one of the few characters to use this trope to his advantage.
 Though in his case, Barbossa didn't know it was specifically Will he needed alive until he told him.